fbpx

 1%

-African American teaching elders
+African American pastors

 I spend more time explaining my culture than I do building deep relationships.